 Alex Tomalty: How did you become a Sonic fan and what Sonic games to you own?

 Tommy Tallarico: I’ve been a Sonic fan from the very beginning.
-The Genesis/Mega Drive was always one of my favoite platforms… both to play games on and to write music for.
+The Genesis/Mega Drive was always one of my favourite platforms… both to play games on and to write music for.
 The first time that drew me to Sonic was the amazing music.
 Hearing Green Hill Zone for the first time just blew me away.
 It’s one of those songs that you just instantly like the first time you hear it.
 I was also drawn in by the amazing speed of the character.
 I remember just being in awe that a character, level and graphics could move that fast.
 What were they calling it at the time??
 Blast processing or something?
 Whatever it was… it was damn cool.

 I had the privilege to work on a lot of really fun games for the Genesis/Mega Drive back then.
 Games like Global Gladiators, Cool Spot, Aladdin, Earthworm Jim 1 & 2… and that first Sonic was always our standard for excellence.
-We all adored and worshiped that game.
+We all adored and worshipped that game.

 That being said, I’d be lying if I said I’ve been happy with where the Sonic games and franchise have gone.
 Maybe I’m just more of an old school type of guy, but I always thought the 2-D Sonic games had more playability and fun factor than the 3-D stuff.
 I hope that statement doesn’t offend anyone, it’s all just personal opinion and taste I suppose.
 But I really have a fond place in my heart for the 2-D Sonic stuff.